zzzprojects/docs/learndapper.com/pages/dapper-vs-entity-framework.md

 1. Your company is already familiar with only one of those ORMs:
    - If your company is way more familiar with EF Core than Dapper, then continue with EF Core.
    - If your company is way more familiar with Dapper than EF Core, then continue with Dapper.
-2. Your company use both ORM:
+2. Your company uses both ORM:
    - If your company wants to choose only one, make people agree and suck it up with whatever the outcome.
    - If your company doesn't want to choose only one, use the one you prefer or more suited for the project.
 Someone needs to choose, after all!
-3. Your company is not familiar with any of these two ORM but want to try:
+3. Your company is not familiar with any of these two ORMs but wants to try:
    - If your company forces you to use stored procedure for everything, Dapper is a better choice (You will not be able to use EF Core to its full potential).
    - Make people agree and suck it up with whatever the outcome.